 OnDeck agents also explained to us the changes the company is undergoing due to COVID-19 and directed us to outside options that could also be beneficial to our business.
 By the end of our calls to OnDeck, we had a clear understanding of its loan programs.

 OnDeck also offers live chat support.
 We used this service several times to further inquire about various aspects of the loans.
 Live support answered our questions immediately and in just as much detail as we received over the phone.

 OnDeck has a solid online reputation, with one of the highest Better Business Bureau scores of any company we reviewed.
-It's an accredited business, earning an A+ with the company and scoring 4.5 out of 5 stars.
+It's an accredited business, earning an A+ with the BBB and scoring 3.5 out of 5 stars.
 Lenders usually have notoriously low BBB scores.
-Its reviews were consistent with our experience with the company's sales team.
-Instead of focusing on signing us up for a loan, they made sure we understood the loan process as a whole.
+Its customer reviews were consistent with our positive experience with the company's sales team.

 Ready to choose an alternative lender?
 Here's a breakdown of our complete coverage:

 - The Best Alternative Lenders for Businesses 2020